utiko/Applozic-iOS-SDK/ADVANCED-DOC.md

 ### Contextual Conversation

- Applozic SDK provide APIs which let you set and customise the chat’s context.
-Developers can create a ‘Conversation’ and launch a chat with context set.
+ Applozic SDK provide APIs which let you set and customise the chat's context.
+Developers can create a Conversation and launch a chat with context set.

 The picture below shown depicts the context header set below the navigation bar.Suppose a buyer want to have context chat with seller 'Adarsh' on product macbook pro.